 I used the Proxy Server while I was at UVa.
 Should I remove those settings from my browser?

 While you were at UVa you may have used the UVa proxy service to access certain UVa resources, such as library materials, online databases, news resources, and downloadable software, that had license restrictions that limited their use to the University community.

-Remember: ITS resources are limited and are intended primarily for current staff, faculty, and students of the University of Virginia.
+Contact the UVa Help Desk, and remember, resources are limited and are intended primarily for current staff, faculty, and students of the University of Virginia.
 Please use the help we can offer while it is still available to you!